 Cache memory has levels i.e L1, L2, L3 and even L4 nowadays.
 These work like RAM except they are the fastest type of memory that a processor can access.

 L1 is the fastest, L2 is the second fastest and so on.

-Cache memory is located very close to each core.
+Cache memory is located very close to each core, with each core having it's own L1 and L2 cache memory.
 The higher the Cache memory, the more frequently used instructions a processor can store right next to each core.

 Instead of transferring data to and from the RAM, the manufacturers have designed CPU to contain these cache memories.